 TIME TBD - Lunch served and prepared at your lodge

 TIME TBD - Afternoon group session and guided meditation with Candace Gorham.

 TIME TBD - Fear of Hell Group Support Sessions and Presentation from Hayley Twyman Brack.
 Fear of Hell and other afterlife consequences are a common issue for many people.
 Learn how to address these beliefs and move forward without this lingering anxiety.

-TIME TBD - Creating New Traditions Workshop - Learn how to mark significant life events and milestones that are meaningful to you.
+TIME TBD - Creating New Traditions Workshop with Gayle Jordan - Learn how to mark significant life events and milestones that are meaningful to you.
 This workshop will help you to think of these events without religious or dogmatic constraints so that you are better able to celebrate in ways that resonate with your beliefs and values.

-TIME TBD - BYOB Barbecue Dinner and Party - Meet back at the Barn for dinner, music, dancing, and fun!
+TIME TBD - BYOB Barbecue Dinner and Party - Meet back at the lodge for dinner, music, dancing, and fun!
 Water, tea, and lemonade will be provided with a side-splitting barbecue spread.
 Please feel free to bring any additional refreshments for your own enjoyment or to share with other adults.
 Ice and a make-your-own cocktail bar will be available.
 After dinner, stick around for music, dancing, and chatting into the night.